-The school takes appropriate technical and organisational security measures to ensure that images of pupils held by the school are kept securely on school systems or within the secure app 'Photoghost' (which stores images in a cloud server) and are protected from loss or misuse.
+The school takes appropriate technical and organisational security measures to ensure that images of pupils held by the school are kept securely on school systems, all school owned devices are encrypted to protect them against the possible loss of data.
 The school will take reasonable steps to ensure that members of staff only have access to images of pupils held by the school where it is necessary for them to do so.